Delaney Simchuk, Car Insurance Writer

 Uninsured motorist insurance in Texas covers your expenses after an accident caused by a driver who does not have car insurance or lacks enough coverage.
-In Texas, uninsured motorist insurance (UM) also includes underinsured motorist insurance (UIM), so you are covered for accidents with drivers who have some insurance but not enough.
+In Texas, uninsured motorist insurance also includes underinsured motorist insurance, so you are covered for accidents with drivers who have inadequate coverage.
 UM/UIM insurance is only applicable if you are not at fault and will only pay up to your policy’s limits.

 Texas does not require uninsured motorist coverage, but it can still be a useful type of coverage to have.
 If you do not have personal injury protection or MedPay to cover your own medical costs, or if you do not have collision or comprehensive insurance to cover damage to your property, uninsured motorist coverage can help keep your finances safe if you’re hit by an uninsured or underinsured driver.

 What Uninsured Motorist Insurance Covers in Texas

 - Medical expenses for you and your passengers

 - Damage to your vehicle or your other property